FredAtLandMetrics/corrigible/README.md

 No surprises here.
 Ansible playbooks already have variable substitution.
 Corrigible variable substitution works the same way only, instead of being specified on the command line, corrigible reads assigns values to the variables from the parameters section.

 ###The parameters section
 The parameters section is how corrigible deals with variable substitution.
-The example machine config included a parameters section that looked like:
+The example system config included a parameters section that looked like:
 ```YAML
 parameters:
     sudouser: ubuntu
     deployuser: deploy
     sudo: yes
 ```
-and the directive container file had parameters like:
+and the plan container file had parameters like:
 ```YAML
 parameters:
     apt_packages_to_install: 'php5,imagemagick'
 ```
-The *81_apt_add_packages.ansible.yml* file, when it is included via the *57_directives_test.directive.yml*, will have the following variables available to it:
+The *81_apt_add_packages.ansible.yml* file, when it is included via the *57_plans_test.plan.yml*, will have the following variables available to it:
 * sudouser
 * deployuser
 * sudo
 * apt_packages_to_install

-Note that *parameters in higher-level directive container files and in machine config files will supercede those specified in lower-level directive container files.*  Using this mechanism, it's possible for multiple machines to use the same directive containers and yet retain the ability to customize directive behavior at the machine config file level.
+Note that *parameters in higher-level plan container files and in system config files will supercede those specified in lower-level plan container files.*  Using this mechanism, it's possible for multiple systems to use the same plan containers and yet retain the ability to customize plan behavior at the system config file level.

 Project Status